 The garment industry faces heavy competition and tiny margins.
 So you can easily imagine that it could take quite a few pieces in a single order to be able to cover the costs of operating the whole company.
 Many start-up fashion designers don’t make that connection at first.
 They’ll often come in asking for both the minimum size order and the best price.
 Then they’ll also expect the apparel manufacturer to produce free prototypes and samples.

 If you add the cost of all the staffing and the overhead, plus add the cost of developing and sampling the product, the costs add up quickly.
 It would require a huge order volume to cover the costs of all these services.
-A high MOQ, then, is a simple way of filtering out the smaller clients who may need more services than they are able to pay for.
+High MOQs, then, is a simple way of filtering out the smaller clients who may need more services than they are able to pay for.

 To expect a realistic bid from a manufacturer, the product development process should be complete and you should have your tech pack finalized, or very nearly.
-A fashion label should be ready to meet the MOQ.
-They should be able to move forward with an order if they receive a fair quote from an apparel manufacturer.
-If you're not ready, then you may end up burning a bridge you might later wish you hadn't.
-The second approach is much more likely to succeed...
+A fashion label should be ready to meet the MOQ meaning they should be able to move forward with an order if they receive a fair quote from an apparel manufacturer.
+If you’re not ready, then you may end up burning a bridge you might later wish you hadn’t.
+Here’s a better way to approach it…

 The best approach to developing a new fashion line is through a fashion product development company.
 While not strictly an “apparel manufacturer”, a product development company will help move you through the initial steps to prepare your fashion line for manufacturing.
 They may be able to assist with either small-scale garment manufacturing.
 Or they may at least help with sourcing apparel manufacturers who accept small MOQs.
 What’s an MOQ typically for a product development agency?
 That depends too, but typically you’ll find MOQs to be far smaller than going straight to a factory.